mrapp-ke/MLRL-Boomer/doc/quickstart/testbed.md

 # Using the Command Line API

-As an alternative to using the BOOMER algorithm in your own Python program (see {ref}`usage`), the command line API that is provided by the package [mlrl-testbed](https://pypi.org/project/mlrl-testbed/) (see {ref}`installation`) can be used to run experiments without the need to write code.
+As an alternative to using algorithms provided by this project in your own Python program (see {ref}`usage`), the command line API that is provided by the package [mlrl-testbed](https://pypi.org/project/mlrl-testbed/) (see {ref}`installation`) can be used to run experiments without the need to write code.
 Currently, it provides the following functionalities:

 - The predictive performance in terms of commonly used evaluation measures can be assessed by using predefined splits of a dataset into training and test data or via [cross validation](<https://en.wikipedia.org/wiki/Cross-validation_(statistics)>).
 - Experimental results can be written into output files.
 This includes evaluation scores, the predictions of a model, textual representations of rules, as well as the characteristics of models or datasets.